H. J. Ward: Early life

 Ward was born in Philadelphia, Pennsylvania, in a working-class neighborhood.
 He was the youngest of eight children of Mary C. Ward and Charles A. Ward.
 His interest in drawing was encouraged by a high school art teacher.
-With the goal of becoming a commercial artist, he enrolled in a four-year diploma program at Pennsylvania Business School of Industrial Art in September 1927, where his teachers included Thornton Oakley.
+With the goal of becoming a commercial artist, he enrolled in a four-year diploma program at the Pennsylvania Museum School of Industrial Art in September 1927, where his teachers included Thornton Oakley.
 He later named N. C. Wyeth, who was guest lecturer at the school, as his most influential teacher.

 The death of Ward's father in 1929 reduced his family's resources, and Ward was forced to drop out of the art program after completing only three years.
 In 1930 he became a graphic artist for The Philadelphia Inquirer newspaper, where he was employed to execute lettering for display advertisements.
 His duties at the Inquirer soon expanded to include drawing spot illustrations and political cartoons.